AmitKumarDas/amitkumardas.github.io/_posts/2016-09-18-analysis-and-dialysis-of-containers.md

  - A Trello service may consist of 2 images
  - i.e. Trello App (3 containers) & Trello DB (1 container)

+### Tips on Rancher

+- Managed network: Can only "talk to" containers that are in the same service or linked to that service.
+- Managed network: is on top of bridged.
+You get both IPs.